Postgraduate Open Afternoon 5 September 2018

 Independent study will foster in you the ability to identify your own learning needs and determine which areas you need to focus on to become proficient in your subject area.
 This is an important transferable skill and will help to prepare you for the transition to working life.

-Students are assessed by a combination of coursework and exams.
-A few modules are assessed by coursework only.
+Students are generally assessed by a combination of coursework and exams.
 If a module is assessed by means of coursework alone, this is usually in the form of a research project or dissertation, and the tutor project supervisor offers guidance and support in the researching and writing of this piece of assessment.

 Tuition fees for Home and EU students2018/19 Academic Year